 According to the device for propelling the irrigation liquid, there are three irrigation procedures:

 The positive pressure devices are able to maintain the propelling pressure more or less constant.
-Some devices (like syringes or rubber bulbs) may require the user to tilt the head back, while others allow irrigation with the head straight and slightly forward (RhinoDouche, Grossan-HydroPulse).
-The latter devices are more convenient because, in addition to providing added ease of use, they maintain the Eustachius canal in an upper position, preventing the access of liquid into the middle ear and minimizing the risk of otitis.
+Some devices (like syringes or rubber bulbs) may require the user to tilt the head back, while others allow irrigation with the head straight and slightly forward (Sinusalt, Grossan-HydroPulse).
+These devices are more convenient because, in addition to providing ease of use, they maintain the Eustachius canal in an upper position, preventing the access of liquid into the middle ear and minimizing the risk of otitis.